IBM-Cloud/docs/services/appid/getting-started-ios-swift-sdk.md

 ## Authenticate users by using the login widget
 {: #authenticate-login}

 After the {{site.data.keyword.appid_short_notm}} client SDK is initialized, you can authenticate your users by running the login widget.
 The login widget default configuration uses Facebook, Google, or both as authentication options.
-If you configure only one of them the login widget does not launch and the user is redirected to the configured IDP authentication screen.
+If you configure only one identity provider, the login widget does not start and the user is redirected to the configured IDP authentication screen.